Dr Yee Kwan Tang

 - Fellow of Higher Education Academy, UK

-- Technical Advisor of project titled “Accelerate Identification and Realization of Agri-business Opportunities (AIRBO)” (2015-2017).
+- Technical Advisor of project entitled “Accelerate Identification and Realization of Agri-business Opportunities (AIRBO)” (2015-2017, CAD464,200).
 A component of Cultivate Africa’s Future (CultiAF) programme of Expanding Business Opportunities for African Youth in Agricultural Value Chains in Southern Africa, financially supported by Australian Centre for International Agricultural Research (ACIAR) and International Development Research Centre (IDRC), Canada.

 - UNCTAD (2010) Creating Business Linkages: A Policy Perspective.
 United Nations.
 New York and Geneva